-- Freeness: f is surjective, that is, for every CO o, there is a profile p over COs such that f(p) = o.
+- Freeness: f is surjective, i.e. for every CO o, there is a profile p over COs such that f(p)=o. - Unanimity: for every profile p over COs, for all a, b ∈ Ω, if a ≻p_i b for all i ∈ N, and also a ≻{f(p)} b.
+In words, if all agents agree that a is preferable to b, then the resulting order must agree as well.

-- Unanimity: for every profile p over COs, for all $a, b \in \Omega$, if $a \succ{p_i} b$ for all $i \in N$, then $a \succ{f(p)} b$.
-In words, if all agents agree that a is preferable to b, then the resulting order must agree as well. - Independence to irrelevant alternatives (IIA): for every pair of profiles p, p' over COs, for all $a, b \in \Omega$, if $p_i(a, b) = p'i(a, b)$ for all $i \in N$, then f(p)(a, b) = f(p')(a, b).
-In words, the ordering between a and b in the result depends only on the relation between a and b given by the agents. - Monotonicity: for every pair of profiles p, p' over COs, for all agents $i \in N$, for all $a, b \in \Omega$, if $a \succ{f(p)} b$ and, whenever $a \succ{p_i} b$, then $a \succ{p'i} b$, then $a \succ{f(p')} b$.
-In words, if a is preferable to b in the result, and we move to a profile where, if a was preferable to b, it continues to be preferable to b, then a is still preferable to b in the new result. - Absence of a dictator: a dictator is an agent i such that, in every profile p over COs, if $a \succ{p_i} b$ then $a \succ{f(p)} b$.
+- Independence to irrelevant alternatives (IIA): for every pair of profiles p, p' over COs, for all $a, b \in \Omega$, if $p_i(a, b) = p'i(a, b)$ for all $i \in N$, and also f(p)(a, b) = f(p')(a, b).
+In words, the ordering between a and b in the result depends only on the relation between a and b given by the agents. - Monotonicity: for every pair of profiles p,p' over COs, for all agents i∈N, for all a, b∈Ω, if a >{f(p)}b and, whenever a >{pi}b, and also a >{pi}b, and also a >{f(p')}b.
+In words, if a is preferable to b in the result, and we move to a profile where, if a was preferable to b, it continues to be preferable to b, then a is still preferable to b in the new result. - Absence of a dictator: a dictator is an agent i such that, in every profile p over COs, if a ≻p_i b then a ≻{f(p)}b.
 If there is no dictator, f is said to be non-dictatorial.

-One of the most influential results in social welfare theory states the impossibility of the coexistence of IIA, unanimity, and absence of a dictator for every social welfare function.
+One of the most influential results in social welfare theory states the impossibility of the coexistence of IIA, unanimity and absence of a dictator for every social welfare function.

-Theorem 1 (Arrow's theorem [1]).
+THEOREM 1 (Arrow's theorem [1])

 Given a social welfare function f over COs, assume that there are at least two agents and three outcomes.
 If f is unanimous and IIA, then f is dictatorial.

 It is possible to prove that freeness, monotonicity and IIA imply unanimity (see Chapter 3 of [19]).
 On the other hand, there are social welfare functions which are free, unanimous and IIA but not monotonic [34].
 Thus, unanimity and IIA does not imply freeness and monotonicity.
-Therefore a weaker version of Arrow's result on complete orders states that, with at least two voters and three outcomes, it is not possible to have at the same time freeness, monotonicity, IIA, and non-dictatorship [19].
+Therefore, a weaker version of Arrow's result on complete orders states that, with at least two voters and three outcomes, it is not possible to have at the same time freeness, monotonicity, IIA and non-dictatorship [19].

 A very reasonable voting function which is often used in elections is the majority rule.
 In this voting function, for each pair of outcomes, the order between them in the result is what the majority says on this pair.
 This function, however, can produce an ordering which is cyclic and thus it is not a social welfare function.
-A sufficient condition on profiles that avoids generating cycles is the triple-wise value-restriction [34]: for every triple of outcomes x_1, x_2, x_3 , there exists $x_i \in \{x_1, x_2, x_3\}$ and $r \in \{1, 2, 3\}$ such that no agent ranks x_i as his r-th preference among x_1, x_2, x_3 .
+A sufficient condition on profiles that avoids generating cycles is the triple-wise value-restriction [34]: for every triple of outcomes x_1 , x_2 , x_3 , there exists $x_i \in \{x_1, x_2, x_3\}$ and $r \in \{1, 2, 3\}$ such that no agent ranks x_i as his r-th preference among x_1 , x_2 , x_3 .